osmandapp/docs/content/osmand/widgets/radius-ruler.md

 ![distance between two random points on the map](/assets/images/widgets/distance_between_two_random_points.png)

 **To check the distance from the user's location to a point on the map**: touch a spot on the map.
 It will allow to see the measurement and the line connecting the two points.
-The line will stay on screen as long as the user is touching it. <br>
+The line will stay on screen as long as the user is touching it.
 **To check the distance between two random points on the map**: touch simultaneously two spots on the map.
 It will allow to see the measurement and the line connecting the two points.
-The line will stay on screen as long as the user is touching it. <br>
+The line will stay on screen as long as the user is touching it.
 The line will fade by itself after 2 seconds.

 | | |